strboul/supreme/README.md

     intended.
 For such cases, it would be great if you open an issue describing the situation with a reproducible example.

-## Acknowledgements
+## Acknowledgment

   - [R Core Team](https://www.r-project.org/): *supreme* package is brought to life thanks to *R* allowing *abstract syntax trees* (AST) that is used to practice static analysis on the code.

   - [datamodelr](https://github.com/bergant/datamodelr): Inspiring work
-    for creating modelling language
+    for creating modeling language

   - [shinypod](https://github.com/ijlyttle/shinypod): Interesting
     thoughts regarding the implementation of Shiny modules